 - GET IN THE MOOD: Set the mood for a happy honeymoon and arrange for a lei greeting for your loved one upon arrival at the airport.

 - TRY LOCAL SPECIALTIES: Try two of Hawaii’s most delicious delicacies: a cup of Kona coffee and a handful of tasty macadamia nuts.

-- VOLCANOES NATIONAL PARK: Daring couples can walk out on the crater and make an offering to Pele, the Goddess of fire for good luck.
+- VOLCANOES NATIONAL PARK: Daring couples with a spiritual side can walk out on the crater and make an offering to Pele, the Goddess of fire, for good luck.

 - HAWAIIAN LUAU: This local-style feast puts the best of Hawaiian culture and cuisine on display.
 Most feature hula and fire dancers along with traditional music.